 Master of Biotechnology (Plant Biotechnology)

-Plant Biotechnology has a strong emphasis on understanding plant form and function from molecular, genetic and bio-chemical perspectives.
+You’ll focus on plant form and function from molecular, genetic and bio-chemical perspectives.

 The program is designed as a series of short courses, integrating scientific communication, critical thinking, problem solving and bioinformatics.
 It’s half coursework and half research, and you’ll report your research findings in a manuscript.